 Sales cycle takes less time

 In a traditional sales cycle, sales reps will take typical leads through in-depth discussions and demos to convince them of the value of the product.
 With PQLs, customers arrive at these conclusions on their own, resulting in a much shorter sales cycle for your business.
-More leads can be converted at a higher rate, resulting in increased profits.
+Converting more leads at a higher rate increases profits.

 What is Product-led Growth?